Hyperparameter Optimization in Classification Learner App

 You can specify how the hyperparameter tuning is performed.
 For example, you can change the optimization method to grid search or limit the training time.
-On the Classification Learner tab, in the Options section, click Optimizer.
+On the Learn tab, in the Options section, click Optimizer.
 The app opens a dialog box in which you can select optimization options.

 After making your selections, click Save and Apply.
-Your selections affect all draft optimizable models in the Models pane and will be applied to new optimizable models that you create using the gallery in the Models section of the Classification Learner tab.
+Your selections affect all draft optimizable models in the Models pane and will be applied to new optimizable models that you create using the gallery in the Models section of the Learn tab.